Greg Brown (ice hockey): Personal

-He is the brother of former NHL winger Doug Brown and uncle of current Carolina Hurricanes player Patrick Brown.
+He is the brother of former NHL winger Doug Brown and uncle of current Boston Bruins player Patrick Brown.

-He coached his nephews Patrick and Christopher while they attended Boston College from 2010–2014, and 2015-2019, respectively.
+He coached his nephews Patrick and Christopher while they attended Boston College from 2010–2014, and 2015–2019, respectively.
 Both Patrick and Christopher were captains of the Eagles during their senior years.

 Brown has been married to his wife, Katharine Walker Brown, since June 1993.
 They have two children, Ashley (born 1997) and Peyton (born in 2000).